Q. What is Cisco DNA Center?

 Q. What types of managed service might a service provider offer using Cisco DNA Center?

-A. Cisco has a rich portfolio in SD-Access which extends across the LAN, wireless infrastructure, and IoT infrastructure that an enterprise client will typically have or be planning.
+A. Cisco has a rich portfolio in SD-Access that extends across the LAN, wireless infrastructure, and IoT infrastructure that an enterprise client will typically have or be planning.
 A service provider can take this portfolio to create and deliver a Managed SD-Access Service using Cisco DNA Center as the domain controller.
-The REST APIs in the Cisco DNA Center enable the service provider to manage the service from their operations centers, including all the necessary provisioning, service assurance, and security.
-A range of managed service offers could be conceived for a service provider such as, but not limited to, Managed Wi-Fi, Managed LAN, Managed Surveillance, Managed Campus, and Managed SD-Branch.
+The REST APIs in Cisco DNA Center enable the service provider to manage the service from their operations centers, including all the necessary provisioning, service assurance, and security.
+A range of managed service offers could be conceived for a service provider such as managed Wi-Fi, managed LAN, managed surveillance, managed campus, and managed SD-Branch.

 Q. Are specific professional services available to help me design and implement Cisco DNA Center?

 helps ensure rapid deployment of Cisco DNA Center for simplified control of wired and wireless environments and intent-based networking across the campus, branch, and WAN.
 Taking an architectural approach to policy automation and assurance, Cisco experts work with your IT staff to develop a business strategy and use case requirements for Cisco DNA Center.
 Validated custom designs reduce deployment risk, and proven best practices, tools, and methodologies result in implementation success.
 Cisco experts work with you to extend the value of Cisco DNA Center with third-party software integration and customized feature enhancements.
 Using Cisco DNA Center Platform extensibility, this service helps you integrate Cisco DNA Center with IT and business systems for greater IT efficiency.

 Q. What kind of technical support is available to support my solution?